hackerlank/EasyDjango/doc/source/installation.rst

 Installing
 ==========

-There are several ways to install EasyDjango.
+There are several ways to install DjangoFloor.

 Installing from pip
 -------------------

 .. code-block:: bash

-  pip install easydjango
+  pip install DjangoFloor

 Installing from source
 ----------------------